AI Craft Projects for Kids: When Your 7-Year-Old Runs Out of Ideas (But You Haven't)

 Example Projects AI Generated (That Actually Worked)

-Project 1: “Cat Decoration Mobile” Supplies: construction paper, markers, fishing line, scissors, glue Steps: draw 5 cat shapes, color them different colors, punch holes, hang on line at different lengths Time: 40 minutes Display: hang in bedroom window Outcome: she made it, it looks great, it’s been hanging for two months
+Project 1: “Cat Decoration Mobile” Supplies: construction paper, markers, scissors, glue, tape Steps: draw 5 cat shapes on construction paper, color them different colors, cut them out, fold a strip of paper into a hanger bar, tape strips of paper at different lengths, glue cats to the ends Time: 40 minutes Display: hang in bedroom window with tape Outcome: she made it, it looks great, it’s been hanging for two months

-Project 2: “3D Paper Sculpture Animal” Supplies: white paper, colored markers, scissors, tape, optional: wire for structure Steps: draw and cut shapes, overlap and tape to make 3D form, add details with markers Time: 60 minutes Display: shelf or desk Outcome: she made an elephant.
+Project 2: “3D Paper Sculpture Animal” Supplies: construction paper, colored paper, markers, scissors, tape, glue Steps: draw and cut large body shapes from construction paper, fold and overlap pieces to make a 3D form, tape edges together, add details and patterns with markers Time: 60 minutes Display: shelf or desk Outcome: she made an elephant.
 It’s… weird.
 But she loves it.

-Project 4: “Personalized Bookmark Craft” Supplies: cardstock or thick paper, markers, stickers, glitter, laminating sheets (optional) Steps: cut bookmark shape, decorate both sides, laminate if you have it (or just use tape) Time: 20 minutes Display: use it, gift it, start a collection Outcome: she made five in one sitting and gave them as gifts
+Project 4: “Paper Cat Bookmark Collection” Supplies: colored paper, markers, stickers, scissors, tape Steps: cut paper into bookmark strips, draw a different cat face on each one, add stickers for decoration, fold the top into a triangle to clip over pages, reinforce with tape Time: 20 minutes Display: use it, gift it, start a collection Outcome: she made five in one sitting and gave them as gifts

 The pattern: projects match her interests (cats, making, colors), use supplies we have, aren’t too simple or hard, finish in reasonable time.